Suica vs. ICOCA 2026: Which IC Card is Best for Your Japan Trip?

 Japan Travel Prepaid SIM card

-With Suica and ICOCA, you can use your card for JR trains, private trains, municipal trains, and public transportation, eliminating the need to go to a ticket counter or ticket machine to buy a ticket each time.
+With Suica and ICOCA, you can conveniently use your card for JR trains, private trains, municipal trains, and public transportation, eliminating the need to visit a ticket counter or machine for every trip.

-However, there are some places in Japan where you can’t use your transit card, so it’s a good idea to do your research or check with the staff before taking the bus.
+However, there are certain areas in Japan where your transit card may not be accepted, so it’s advisable to conduct some research or inquire with the staff before boarding the bus.

 You can get a discount with Suica and ICOCA!
 For example, you can get a 5% discount when using Suica on subways and buses in Tokyo.
 In the Kansai region, you can get a 5% discount on regular trains on the JR line with ICOCA.

-Also, Suica and ICOCA can be used in vending machines, and many vending machines support both cards.
-If you see the Suica or ICOCA logo, it means you can use your transportation card to buy drinks, snacks, and other goods.
+Moreover, Suica and ICOCA are accepted in vending machines, with many of them supporting both cards.
+When you spot the Suica or ICOCA logo, it means you can use your transportation card to buy drinks, snacks, and other items.

-If you need to check the balance on your card, you can do so on trains, subways, convenience stores, etc. If you don’t know how much money is on your card, it’s a good idea to check your balance before taking a train to avoid getting stuck at the ticket cutter.
+If you need to check your card balance, you can do so on trains, subways, convenience stores, and more.
+It’s a good idea to verify your balance before boarding a train to avoid any issues at the ticket gate if you’re unsure about the remaining funds on your card.

-It’s easy to get a transit card.
-You can buy one at the multifunctional ticket machines in large JR stations or manually at the green counter.
+The process of obtaining a Suica or ICOCA card is simple.
+You can purchase one at the multifunctional ticket machines in major JR stations or at the ticket counter.

 If there’s a balance left on your card after your trip, you can receive a refund.